 Oh.
 My.
 Goodness.
-We had the BEST time making these little towers!
+We had the BEST time making these little satellite towers!

 One team builds the tower.
 One team build the satellite dish.

-Will they fit correctly?
+Will the two parts fit correctly?
 Will the tower stand up to the weight of the dish?
 Will the dish follow the rules of the task?
-One of the rules was that the dish must rotate!
+(One of the rules was that the dish must rotate!)

-This was an awesome challenge!
+The Satellite Tower was an awesome challenge!
 It made us collaborate between two teams and I loved it.
-It was so interesting to hear the talk and see the two teams helping one another.
+It was so interesting to hear the conversations and see the two teams helping one another. #kidsneedstem

 You might also enjoy these posts: